-Grade Credit Course Fee Prerequisite

-CERAMICS 10-12 0.5 \$30 Art 1 & 2 or
+Grade Credit Course Fee Prerequisite CERAMICS 10-12 0.5 \$30 Art 1 & 2 or Written request and consent of Instructor

-Written

-request and

-consent of

-Instructor

 Ceramics students will develop their skills from Art 1 & 2 in creating hand-built pieces and learn how to throw on the potter's wheel.
 They will review elements and principles of design and practice using them in planning and critiquing their own work as well as the work of other artists.
-Students will plan, create, glaze and critique hand-built pieces using the pinch pot, slab and coil techniques and also produce a combination piece including several techniques.
-They will also be required to produce wheel-thrown pieces throughout the term.
+Students will plan, create, glaze and critique hand-built wheel thrown pieces.
 Students will learn a variety of glazing techniques and explore thoughtful ways of embellishing and decorating their ceramic pieces.
 Students are encouraged to display art.
 The creative process will be emphasized especially with handbuilt projects.